-Create a sufficiently complete enumeration of the types of KBS requiring V&V. For each type of KBS, create instance artifacts at each stage of development (conceptual model, design model, and implementation), and for each development method.
-For example, instances of KBS with various distinct problem-solving methods would be required, and artifact instances would need to be created using different methods (and representation languages).

-- 2. Define reference implementations for each V&V technique, either in the form of welldefined manual procedures, software tool specifications/implementations, or а combination of the two.
+- 1. Create a sufficiently complete enumeration of the types of KBS requiring V&V. For each type of KBS, create instance artifacts at each stage of development (conceptual model, design model, and implementation), and for each development method.
+For example, instances of KBS with various distinct problem-solving methods would be required, and artifact instances would need to be created using different methods (and representation languages). - 2.
+Define reference implementations for each V&V technique, either in the form of well-defined manual procedures, software tool specifications/implementations, or a combination of the two.
 Where necessary, variations on the V&V techniques will need to be defined for different representations used in the reference KBS artifacts produced in Step 1. - 3.
 Define good fault models, based on observed error phenomena from actual experience in KBS projects. - 4.
-Mutate the KBS artifacts from Step 1 using the fault models from Step 3 (ideally, this would be done automatically); then apply each of the V&V techniques defined in Step 2 to each mutated artifact; repeat for a statisticallysignificant set of mutated artifacts.
+Mutate the KBS artifacts from Step 1 using the fault models from Step 3 (ideally, this would be done automatically); then apply each of the V&V techniques defined in Step 2 to each mutated artifact; repeat for a statistically-significant set of mutated artifacts.

-Such a study would be very ambitious but valuable: it would extremely provide conclusive evidence as to the effectiveness of each V&V technique for each type of KBS and development method, individually and in combination.
+Such a study would be very ambitious but extremely valuable: it would provide conclusive evidence as to the effectiveness of each V&V technique for each type of KBS and development method, individually and in combination.
 Furthermore, it would support further research and development of KBS V&V techniques.
-Of course, such a study would be very difficult: Step 1 and Step 3 in particular are made hard by the fact that KBS technology is moving constantly forward: new kinds of KBS are always emerging - for example, witness the current interest in multiple-agent KBS (Fisher and Wooldridge, 1993) - and reliable information on actual error phenomena is had to come by (partly because knowledge engineers do not wish to advertise failures).
+Of course, such a study would be very difficult: Step 1 and Step 3 in particular are made hard by the fact that KBS technology is moving constantly forward: new kinds of KBS are always emerging - for example, witness the current interest in multiple-agent KBS [22] - and reliable information on actual error phenomena is had to come by (partly because knowledge engineers do not wish to advertise failures).
 It is worth noting, however, that the artifacts created in Step 1 would be of wider use that merely in a study of V&V techniques - they could facilitate complementary studies on the effectiveness of knowledge acquisition and design methods.

-Conclusion and Perspective
+6. Conclusion and Perspective

 This paper has argued that V&V techniques are an essential part of the knowledge engineering process, because they offer the only way to judge the success (or otherwise) of a KBS development project.
+This is equally true in the context of knowledge management, where V&V techniques tell us whether or not the KBS can be relied upon to accurately embody the knowledge of the human experts that supplied it.

-Examination of known studies on the effectiveness of existing KBS V&V techniques has shown, worryingly, that the state of knowledge in this area is poor.
-A proposal has been made to improve this situation, by systematically gathering data from a representative set of KBS projects and V&V techniques.
-Without such a study, knowledge engineering will remain very much an art.
+However, examination of known studies on the effectiveness of existing KBS V&V techniques has shown, that the state of knowledge in this area is sparse.
+The way to improve this situation would be by systematically gathering data from a representative set of KBS projects and V&V techniques.
+Without such a study, knowledge engineering will remain very much an art and, by extension, so will the use of KBS technology in knowledge management.

 In conclusion, however, it should be noted that the state of knowledge in software engineering is hardly much better!
-In particular, little is known about the relative effectiveness of V&V techniques in objectoriented software development.
-Despite this lack of knowledge, a huge number of successful, robust software systems have been created; similarly, a huge number of successful, robust KBS have been developed perfect knowledge without of the effectiveness of the methods employed.
-Clearly, software engineers, and knowledge engineers, have considerable artistic ability.
+In particular, little is known about the relative effectiveness of V&V techniques in object-oriented software development.
+Despite this lack of knowledge, a huge number of successful, robust software systems have been created; similarly, a huge number of successful, robust KBS have been developed without perfect knowledge of the effectiveness of the methods employed.
+Clearly, software engineers, knowledge engineers, and knowledge managers have considerable artistic ability.